Running a Palo Alto AYSO Soccer Tryout

 Finishing the Tryout

 For the final minutes of the Tryout, bring the players together for a chat.
 It is an opportunity to express our appreciation for them Trying out, encouraging them, and answering any questions.
-Every player should leave feeling that they successfully accomplished the Tryout, and must await to see if they get a team assignment.
+Every player should leave feeling that they successfully accomplished the Tryout, and must await to see if they get a team invitation.
 No player should be told they are in or out, rather they should be told that selections have not been done yet.

 Choose drills that highlight a specific skill, and make them more challenging than for normal training.
 You want to stretch the players so that the differences stand out more.